 Was it as long a week for you as it was for us?
 If so, you're probably looking forward to the weekend as much as we are but if you've been too busy to figure out what's on this weekend, we're here to help.

 With the weekend in sight, here's your entertainment guide for the next three days, whether that involves staying in or going out.

-SUNDAY – Robert Forster | The Button Factory, Dublin
+FRIDAY - The Murder Capital - The Button Factory, Dublin

 View this post on Instagram

 Here it is, The Big Grill 2019 😀 😛 S1 + S2 to find all our guest chefs & restaurants including @clanbrassilhouse @luckytortoiseco @bowls_by_kwanghi @lilportie 💧We've two water stations so please BYOB water bottle for hydrating ✌️ Gates from 12 Thursday🔥🔥🔥 . . . . . #biggrill #bbq #grill #dublin #festival #smoke #barbecue #burger #fire #outdoor #lownslow #barbeque #cookingwithfire #streetfood #pitmaster #thisisirishfood #livefire #girlsthatgrill #slowcooked #dublinfood #grilltime #irishfood #asador #craftbeer #barbecoa #music #biggrillfestival #london #londonfood